Taytay/slack-langchain/README.md

 # TODO:

-*
+[ ] Deploy the bot to Railway
-* Deploy the bot to Railway
+[ ] Make the bot have a green dot if it's online or a grey dot if not [ ] Make the bot respond with markdown
-* Make the bot have a green dot if it's online or a grey dot if not
+[ ] Use Redis for permanent memory
-* Make the bot respond with markdown
+[ ] Use OpenAI streaming to generate text
-* Use Redis for permanent memory
+[ ] Have a "Bot is typing..." message or some other indicator...
-*
+[ ] Create a dev and staging bot that runs the bot with a different name in Slack